-Columbus, Gov. John Kasich, John Kasich, Ohio, State of the State, STEUBENVILLE, steubenville ohio STEUBENVILLE, Ohio (AP) - Ohio Gov. John Kasich announced a plan to boost to broadband network speeds, introduced an award honoring courageous Ohioans and said shale drilling shouldn't come at the expense of the environment in an annual State of the State speech mostly devoid of big initiatives.
+During the speech Tuesday in blue-collar Steubenville, Kasich announced a plan to boost broadband network speeds, introduced an award honoring courageous Ohioans and said shale drilling shouldn't come at the expense of the environment in an annual State of the State address mostly devoid of big initiatives.

-Kasich spoke for nearly 90 minutes in a rambling, unfocused address in the auditorium of a high-performing elementary school in Steubenville, picking a blue-collar town he said reminded him of his Pennsylvania hometown to take the speech outside Columbus for the first time in history.
+He spoke for nearly 90 minutes in a rambling, unfocused address in the auditorium of a high-performing elementary school, taking the speech outside Columbus for the first time in history.

-He said Ohio has come far from a year ago when it faced an estimated \$8 billion budget hole and was ranked 48th nationally in job creation.
-The state now has money in its Rainy Day Fund once again and is the top job-creator in the Midwest, he said.
+Kasich said Ohio has come far from a year ago when it faced an estimated \$8 billion budget hole and was ranked 48th nationally in job creation.
+The state now has money in its Rainy Day Fund once again and is the top job creator in the Midwest, he said.